Sighthill, Edinburgh: New development

 For nearly 50 years, the skyline of western Edinburgh was dominated by four high rise residential tower blocks in northern Sighthill (Broomview House, Glenalmond Court, Hermiston Court and Weir Court).

 The 11-storey 'slab' block Broomview House was demolished on Sunday 21 September 2008 by Safedem.
 The flats came down at 11:15 am in a controlled explosion where a longstanding former resident pushed the ceremonial button to implode the building.
-The remaining three blocks were demolished on Sunday 25 September 2011, also at 11:15 am.
+The remaining three 16-storey blocks were demolished on Sunday 25 September 2011, also at 11:15 am.
 All of the remaining low-rise council-built properties in the vicinity were also demolished over the next few years.
-Plans for a new development called Broomview by Keepmoat were approved, and the area was successfully redeveloped, with construction work completed in 2020.
+Plans for a new development called Broomview by Keepmoat were approved in 2016, (not to be confused with the same company's slightly later Northbridge project in Sighthill, Glasgow, also regenerating a high-rise estate) and construction work was completed by 2020; some of the designs were later nominated for national awards.
 To the north of this new housing is the area's public park.

 The older, southern part of Sighthill consists mainly of cottage flat (four-in-a-block) homes, and has remained relatively unchanged since its construction in the late 1940s along with neighbouring Parkhead.